ibrahim9757/gitrepo-downloader/README.md

    - Check if GitHub repository URL is valid and public
    - Verify backend is running and accessible
    - Check browser console for JavaScript errors
+## Notes
+- For best results, use your own GitHub Personal Access Token.
+- This allows downloading larger reports and avoids API limitations.

 ### Performance Tips